MetaFam/XP/SeedDistroGuide.md

 1. Pull down the latest changes from origin (with data from the latest dist)
 2. Create a new branch from master and give it a sensible name eg: `dist/20_deduct-seed-from-ledger`
 3. In the XP repo, make the following changes to the `scripts/seed-minting-disburse.js` file:
-   1. set `MINT_TX_HASH` to the etherscan link for the `seedAllocations` transaction from step C.10 above.
+   1. Set `MINT_TX_HASH` to the etherscan link for the `seedAllocations` transaction from step A    .10 above.
-   2. set `MINT_DATE` to the date of the said transaction
+   2. Set `MINT_DATE` to the date of the said transaction
    3. Uncomment the lines that call `deductSeedsAlreadyMinted` (currently line 88 and 89).
 4. Run `node ./scripts/seed-minting-disburse.js` again and ensure there's no major errors or large "Extra SEED Balance" messages logged.
 5. Ensure that the `toMintXDisburse.json` file for the current distribution did not have any changes.
 This ensures that the on chain distribution exactly matches the ledger state.